 TIER2 aims to foster the creation of three new Reproducibility Networks (RNs) in “Widening participation” countries.
-Three selected consortia will receive an award of 5,000 Euros to organize an initial meeting to establish a Reproducibility Network in their countries.
 The aim of Reproducibility Networks is to foster rigorous research practices and increase the trustworthiness of scientific work.

 Selection will be based on the feasibility, scope, and sustainability of the proposal.